HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

-# DAM Staging Mismatch
+# DAM Staging mismatch and Resync

 DAM Staging helps in syncing items between the publisher and subscriber.
 If there are any failures during the sync, the sync results to uneven assets between environments.
 This makes it difficult to find the discrepancies between environments just by browsing through them.
-A new feature called DAM Staging Mismatch is introduced in [Digital Asset Management](../../index.md) (DAM) to help you find the discrepancies between the environments and view them in a detailed report.
+A new feature called DAM Staging Mismatch and resync is introduced in [Digital Asset Management](../../index.md) (DAM) which helps to find the discrepancies between the environments, view them in a detailed report and perform resync.

 ## Finding the DAM Staging mismatch